Skip to main content

 Written by Karin Lundgren

 One question we sometimes get is whether neutered or spayed dogs can eat our food.
-The short answer is yes - it works just as well.
+The short answer is yes - we have a light food that is perfect for neutered dogs!
 In this article we will cover what you need to keep in mind when feeding your neutered dog.

 After a castration, whether it is a male or female dog, the metabolism and thus the energy requirement of the dog decreases.
 How much the energy requirement decreases is individual, but in most dogs you can expect a reduction of between 10-30%.
 Despite this, the dog's appetite may be the same.